tonyx/orderssystem_core/README.md

 Typical users can be managers, employees and customers of restaurants, pubs, bars that need to automate the process of collecting orders, printing orders, and delivering fiscal receipts.

-## Important note:
+## Security notes:
 At the moment Npgsql library and Sqlprovider must stay pinned to version 6.0.11 and 1.1.65.
-For security reason only trusted users must be allowed.
+An upgrade is on the way.
+At the moment it is recommended allowing only trusted users and secure netwoks.

 ## General description.